-An acronym for Asynchronous Signal Routine.
+This term is an acronym for Asynchronous Signal Routine.

 assembler language

 The assembler language is a programming language which can be translated very easily into machine code and data.
 For this project assembler languages are restricted to languages accepted by the GNU assembler program for the target architectures.